top of page

 01 How It Works

-Vedic Meditation is taught in person, in four 90-minute sessions over four consecutive days.
-I offer courses primarily in Spain, and I am the very first and only qualified teacher across Argentina and South America.
+Vedic Meditation is taught in person over four consecutive days, in four 90-minute sessions.
+I offer courses in both English and Spanish, primarily in Argentina and Spain, and I am the first qualified teacher in Argentina and currently the only one across South America.

 02 The Course